-- Regular and frequent data analysis - Baseline assessment results - Progress measured against the objectives in the National Curriculum. - National Curriculum descriptors for the end of a key stage - Standardised screening and assessment tools - Observations of behavioural, emotional and social development - An existing Education, Health and Care plan - Assessments by a specialist service, such as educational psychology, identifying additional needs - Another school or LA which has identified or has provided for additional needs - Information provided by parents, carers and the student - Information provided by teachers and departments.
+- Regular and frequent data analysis - Baseline assessment results - Progress measured against the objectives in the National Curriculum - National Curriculum descriptors for the end of a key stage - Standardised screening and assessment tools - Observations of behavioural, emotional and social development - An existing Education, Health and Care plan - Assessments by a specialist service, such as educational psychology, identifying additional needs - Another school or LA which has identified or has provided for additional needs - Information provided by parents, carers and the student - Information provided by teachers and departments.

-Based on the School's observations and assessment data and, following a discussion between the class teachers, Head of Year (HOY), SENDCo and parent, children may be recorded as needing either additional support or learning opportunities.
+Based on the School's observations and assessment data and, following a discussion between relevant members of staff, the SENDCo, parents/carers and children may be recorded as needing either additional support or learning opportunities.
 These children and young people are recorded as having SEND Support on the school information system (SIMS).